Post by Nicky King from Bobby Rabbit

 Image Credit: Mummy Daddy and Me Makes Three

 Shelves are a practical and fun way to display books, toys and gadgets whilst taking up minimal space in the room.
 Moreover, displaying favourite books ‘face first’ by their cover (as shown above) adds a colourful, decorative feature to your child’s wall.
 After all, why hide away all those beautiful illustrations?

-These days, shelves come in all shapes and sizes, and these house and teepee shelves shown below make an adorable home for all those little treasures and keepsakes that might otherwise get lost in the toy box!
+These days, shelves come in all shapes and sizes, and these house and teepee shelves showed below make an adorable home for all those little treasures and keepsakes that might otherwise get lost in the toy box!

 Image Credit: You May Love It

 And finally, if you have a chimney breast or fireplace in the room, make sure you make use of the alcoves either side!
 The built-in bespoke shelving below doubles up as a bedside table AND storage space: